-- There are baskets for lost property located in the building.
+- There are places for lost property located in the building.
 Any items left unclaimed WITHOUT A NAME are periodically stored externally or donated to other families.

 Please note that school also has the right to ask parents to take children home to remedy the breach of policy.
 This would be classified as an authorised absence.

-- The school is not liable for any jewellery that is lost or stolen and teaching staff will not look after jewellery.
+- The school is not liable for any jewellery or personal belongings that are lost or stolen and teaching staff will not look after these.

 - Pupils should have a bag/case in which to place the earrings during PE or swimming.